These celebrity encounters are something we could all use right now

 There were some lighthearted moments as well.
 Because, if you are going to run into a celebrity, you may as well actual run into a celebrity:

-I accidentally walked into Waka Flocka so hard my head clunked on his chest and he was so scared I'd deeply injured myself— podcast haver (@rachelmillman) November 10, 2017
+I accidentally walked into Waka Flocka so hard my head clunked on his chest and he was so scared I'd deeply injured myself— rachel (@rachelmillman) November 10, 2017

 Kenny G would always tip $100 whenever I came to his house to fix whatever— Egadsden (@itspronounced48) November 10, 2017